-First announced in 2017, it's been in development hell for years, and still has no sign of a firm release date - though rumour has it that the game has been entirely retooled and rebuilt since we last saw it, and that we'll get our first look at the updated title in 2021.
+First announced in 2017, it's been in development hell for years, and still has no sign of a firm release date - though Ubisoft has confirmed that the game has been entirely retooled and rebuilt since we last saw it, and that we'll get our first look at the updated title in 2021.

 When is Skull & Bones coming out?

 While Skull and Bones was originally slated for release in 2018, the game has been repeatedly delayed and currently has no official release date.

 In a September 2020 update, Ubisoft confirmed that we'll get our next look at Skull & Bones in 2021, suggesting a 2021 release at the very earliest.